evelynlewis/x800/README.md

 The name `x800` is the number `2048` in base sixteen, modified to comply with Cargo's package naming rules which disallow a leading digit in package names.

-It was also an exercise in creating a working program of substantial size with minimal external dependencies.
+This project was also an exercise in creating a program of substantial size with a low number of external dependencies.
 It doesn't use ncurses.
-The only build dependency is a POSIX-compatible `libc` crate, which is already included in rustlang's `std` – so depending how you count it, `x800` has either zero dependencies or one.
+The only external build dependency is [`fastrand`](https://crates.io/crates/fastrand) – a simple PRNG Crate, without child dependencies.
+The program also requires a POSIX-compatible `libc` crate, which is already included in rustlang's `std` when building for POSIX targets.

 With the above in mind, choices were made to write the code in an idiomatic as possible style, and in general follow the principle of least surprise.